Periodic solutions and invariant torus in the R\"ossler System: Introduction and statement of the main results

-The {\it R\"{o}ssler System} was introduced in 1976 by R\"osler \cite{Rossler76} as a prototype of a simple autonomous differential system behaving chaotically for some values of the parameters:
+The {\it R\"{o}ssler System} was introduced in 1976 by R\"ossler \cite{Rossler76} as a prototype of a simple autonomous differential system behaving chaotically for some values of the parameters:

-By simple we mean low dimension, few parameters and only one nonlinear term.
+By simple we mean low dimensional, few parameters, and only one non-linear term.
 Originally, this system was conceived for helping to understand the chaotic properties of some differential models of chemical reactions \cite{Rossler76b,Rossler77,Rossler78, Rossler79}.
 Since then, the chaotic behavior of the R\"ossler System has been addressed in several works.
 We may cite, for instance, \cite{BBS,WSB,Z} and the references therein.

-Detecting periodic orbits in the R\"ossler System \eqref{sr} has also been a subject of interest of many authors.
-A brief summary of these results can be found in \cite{Ll}, which we shall complement in the sequel.
-In 1984, Glendinning and Sparrow \cite{GS} showed the existence of periodic orbits of the R\"osler System near some homoclinic orbits.
-In 1995, Krishchenko \cite{Kr} proved that all periodic orbits of the R\"osler System must lie in a specific bounded domain.
-In the same year, Magnitskii \cite{Ma} obtained asymptotic formulae for the amplitude and period of the periodic solutions rising from Hopf bifurcations in the R\"ossler System.
+Detecting periodic solutions in the R\"ossler System \eqref{sr} has also been a subject of interest for many authors.
+A brief summary of these results can be found in \cite{Ll}, which we shall subsequently complement.
+In 1984, Glendinning and Sparrow \cite{GS} showed the existence of periodic solutions of the R\"ossler System near some homoclinic solutions.
+In 1995, Krishchenko \cite{Kr} proved that all periodic solutions of the R\"ossler System must lie in a specific bounded domain.
+In the same year, Magnitskii \cite{Ma} obtained asymptotic formulae for the amplitude and period of the periodic solutions arising from Hopf bifurcations in the R\"ossler System.
 In 1999, Terekhin and Panfilova \cite{TePa} provided sufficient conditions for the existence of periodic solutions near the equilibria of the R\"ossler System.
-In 2000 and 2003, Pilarczyk \cite{pi1, Pi} used the Conley Index Theory to provide a computer-assisted proof that several periodic orbits exist in the R\"ossler System for some parameter values.
-In 2006, Galias \cite{ga06} developed a numerical method to study short-period orbits and applied it to the R\"ossler System.
-In 2007, Algaba et al. \cite{Al} studied the merging of the periodic orbits that appeared in resonances ando also provided the existence of two types of Takens--Bogdanov bifurcations of periodic orbits.
-In 2009, Wilczak and Zgliczy{\'n}ski \cite{WZ09} proved the existence of two period-doubling bifurcations connected by a branch of period two orbits for a specific range of the parameters of the R\"ossler System.
+In 2000 and 2003, Pilarczyk \cite{pi1, Pi} used the Conley Index Theory to provide a computer-assisted proof that several periodic solutions exist in the R\"ossler System for some parameter values.
+In 2006, Galias \cite{ga06} developed a numerical method to study short-period solutions and applied it to the R\"ossler System.
+In 2007, Algaba et al. \cite{Al} studied the merging of the periodic solutions that appeared in resonances while also demonstrating the existence of two types of Takens-Bogdanov bifurcations of periodic solutions.
+In 2009, Wilczak and Zgliczy{\'n}ski \cite{WZ09} proved the existence of two period-doubling bifurcations connected by a branch of period two solutions for a specific range of the parameters of the R\"ossler System.